gjone124/se_project_express/README.md

 - Postman (used for API development and testing)
 - MongoDB (database to store data)
 - GitHub Action (CI/CD (continuous integration and continuous deployment) tool for automating workflows within GitHub repository)
+- Google Cloud (used to deploy project to the internet)
+- FreeDNS (used to register free subdomain name; freedns.afraid.org)

 ## Tech Used